sbt/sbt-site/README.md

     site.pamfletSupport("manual")

 The above will place pamflet generated HTML under the `manual/` directory in the generated site.

+### nanoc generation ###

+The site plugin has direct support for building [nanoc](http://nanoc.ws/) projects.
+This assumes you have a nanoc project under the `src/nanoc` directory.
+To enable nanoc site generation, simply simply add the following to your `build.sbt` file:

+    site.nanocSupport()

 ### Changing the source directory ###